ldutoit/male_female_fst/Creating_Vectors.md

 }
 ```

-The function below is the analysis pipeline applied to any dataset.
+The function below is the analysis pipeline applied to each dataset.
-Refer to the README for information on how the allele frequencies files
+Refer to the [README](README.md) for information on how the allele frequencies files
 where generated.

 ``` r